 I initially traveled to San Diego to visit a friend and then fell in love with this place and have traveled back many times since.

 San Diego is a city on the Pacific coast of California known for its beaches, parks and warm climate.
-San Diego is California’s second largest city and is located on the border with Mexico.
+It is California’s second-largest city and is located on the border with Mexico.

 Immense Balboa Park is the site of the renowned San Diego Zoo, as well as numerous art galleries, museums and gardens.
 San Diego’s harbor is home to a large active naval fleet, with the USS Midway, an aircraft-carrier-turned-museum, open to the public.

 Big Bear Lake is a low-key, family-friendly, four seasons resort community surrounded by the San Bernardino National Forest, about 100 miles (160km) northeast of Los Angeles.

 It is a small city along the south shore of Big Bear Lake, popular for water sports.